typesafehub/prod-suite-management-doc/guides/k8-akka-cluster/src/main/paradox/index.md

 The fabric8 Maven plugin will place all the jar files under `/maven` directory which need to be added to the JVM's classpath.
 Also note that we have added the Akka clustering related system properties as part of the JVM options.

 Replace `com.mycompany.MainClass` with the actual main class of your application.
-Usually in Akka applications this would be the class where you start your `ActorSystem`.
+In Akka applications, this would usually be the class where you start your `ActorSystem`.

 Execute the following command to containerize and publish your application's Docker image: